ahmed-abd0/searchable/README.md

 in the example above the time column is stored in the database as date time you may want to customize searching this column to add new `orWhere` statement for searching by day name

-but for doing that you wrote the same searching that the package provide so if you want to add new `orWhere` statement for the column search query you may use `#[SearchAdd(”colname”)]` attribute you may as many methods using this attribute as you want
+but for doing that you wrote the same searching that the package provide so if you want to add new `orWhere` statement for the column search query you may use `#[SearchAdd(”colname”)]` attribute you may as many searchAdd methods as you want

 ```php
 #[SearchAdd("time")]